peernova/kestra-client-sdk/go-sdk/docs/TestSuitesAPI.md

 func main() {
 	page := int32(56) // int32 | The current page (default to 1)
 	size := int32(56) // int32 | The current page size (default to 10)
-	tenant := "tenant_example" // string |
+	includeChildNamespaces := true // bool | Include child namespaces in filter or not (default to true) tenant := "tenant_example" // string |
 	sort := []string{"Inner_example"} // []string | The sort of current page (optional)
 	namespace := "namespace_example" // string | The namespace to filter on (optional)